Six risks from Myanmar’s draft Cyber Security Law

 The draft law enables the military government to take direct control over network infrastructure and eases their ability to shut down the internet.
 It includes provisions for both temporary and permanent bans on any online service such as Facebook (Arts.
 51.a and 51.c), and provisions for allowing the military government temporary control of any network devices (Art.
 51.b).
 Bans must be in accordance with a vague “public interest”, presumably as defined by the military (Art.
 51).
 The only so-called “safeguard” is that the military’s governing State Administration Council must approve the military-controlled ministry’s decision (Art.
 51).

 The draft law gives the military unfettered access to private data.
 It requires all “online service providers” such as Facebook, Google, and Telenor, to store vast quantities of personal private data including Citizenship Card numbers for at least three years (Art.
 30).
 This data must be stored on servers designated by the military-controlled government (Art.
 28.a), and be accessible for “national security” checks (Art.
 59).
 There are no privacy safeguards (Art.
 15) and data must be provided when requested (Art.
 31).
 Any computer owned by anybody can be inspected on vague grounds (Art.
 45).

 The only institution in Myanmar with the constitutional mandate to adopt laws is the Union Parliament.
 Therefore, FEM rejects the draft Cyber Crime Law in its entirety.
-Nevertheless, FEM calls on all national and international stakeholders to remind the military government of their obligations under international law and Myanmar’s Constitution, and to significantly revise any such “law” to address the six serious risks highlighted above.
+Nevertheless, FEM calls on all national and international stakeholders to remind the military of their obligations under international law and Myanmar’s Constitution, and to significantly revise any such “law” to address the six serious risks highlighted above.